jeremyjosol/ASnowballsChanceInHell/README.md

   - Click 'Next' and complete the installation.

-#### 2. Creating a Unity ID:
+### Creating a Unity ID:
-> If you don't already have a Unity ID, you'll need to create one to access Unity services and products.
+> If you don't already have a Unity ID, you'll need to create one to access Unity services and products:

   a.
 Visit the Unity Sign Up Page:
   - Go to the [Unity Sign Up](https://id.unity.com/en/conversations/75a860ff-9e24-41e3-9651-6e5c205637aa018f) page.